gloriakang/banana-phone/work/flu-0.md

 ##       0.2843       0.7422
 ```

-Males had 0.7422 odds of being sick compared to females.
+In the weighted data frame, males have 0.7422 the odds of being sick compared to females.

-### What about by ethnicity?
+### by ethnicity

 ```r